 Promoting/establishing woodland management for ecosystem services

-For the first round of funding, we will particularly seek applications focusing on improved forest management for a range of ecosystem services and/or developing markets for these services.
+For the first round of funding, we were looking for applications focusing on improved forest management for a range of ecosystem services and/or developing markets for these services.

 Fostering an increase in the use of responsibly sourced timber

-For the first round of applications, we will particularly seek applications focused on promoting the use of sustainably managed timber in the construction sector.
+For the first round of funding, we were looking for applications focusing on promoting the use of sustainably managed timber in the construction sector.

 Making the link between demand and source more explicit

-For the first round of funding, we would encourage applications that focus on either the benefits of well managed forests or the impacts that well managed forests have.
+For the first round of funding, we were looking for applications focusing on either the benefits of well managed forests or the impacts that well managed forests have.

 We hope The Fund will support and tap into the knowledge, experience and innovation within the sustainable forestry and timber community to the benefit of the wider forestry sector,